The Definition of a Managed Clinic Network

 Public involvement members of the MCNs have participated in "Voices" training, run by British Heart Foundation (BHF) and Chest Heart Stroke Scotland (CHSS) i.e. Hearty Voices, Diabetes Voices, Respiratory Voice and Stroke Voices.

-The core principles for each MCN are and stated in HDL (2002)69 and they are:
+The core principles for each MCN are: